graphql/graphql-spec/Section 8 -- Grammar.md

 Comment :
   - `#` CommentChar*

-CommentChar : "Any character" but not LineTerminator
+CommentChar : SourceCharacter but not LineTerminator

 ## Tokens